Communities

 Not sure I quite understand the problem.
 Why do you think you need an overload to do this?
 If the giv...

-deleted user wrote over 1 year ago
+deleted user wrote about 2 years ago

 Not sure I quite understand the problem.
 Why do you think you need an overload to do this?
 If the given code is successfully randomising the X position, why don't you just use similar code for the Y and Z coordinates, i.e. new Vector3(Random.Range(spawnLimitXLeft, spawnLimitXRight), Random.Range(spawnLimitYBottom, spawnLimitYTop), Random.Range(spawnLimitZBottom, spawnLimitZTop))?

-simonJN‭ wrote over 1 year ago
+simonJN‭ wrote about 2 years ago

 Thank you for your response.
 I didn't understand the syntax of creating the other axis.
 I didn't realise that you need to add Random.Range() again to specify them, as in the original example y, z were just added to the same expression.